very-good-science/data-ethics-club/README.md

 * [suggest reading materials](#how-to-make-suggestions).
 * [get involved in organising](#get-involved).

-## How to join our next meeting
-Our meetings run every 2 weeks, Wednesdays 1-2pm GMT.

-We update [this file](./MEETINGS.md) with details of our upcoming meetings (click on the date you want to join - all the details are there), and we also send out a "1 week reminder" and an "it's today!" reminder to the mailing list which has all the information you'll need to join.
-So, [joining the mailing list](http://eepurl.com/hjkmnX) is the easiest way to join.

 ## Stay in the loop

 The main way to keep informed about [upcoming meetings](./MEETINGS.md) is to join our :sparkles: :arrow_right: [**Data Ethics Club Mailing List**](http://eepurl.com/hjkmnX) :arrow_left: :sparkles: !